-Roots can take anything from 3-6 weeks to form, and in some cases even longer.
+Roots can take anything from 3-6 weeks to form and in some cases, even longer.

-Lightly tug (and I mean gently) on the base of the stem to see if roots have begun to grow.
+Lightly tug (and I mean gently) on the base of the stem to see if the roots have begun to grow.

 You’ve got roots if there’s some resistance.

-common pests and diseases of the Philodendron Pink Princess
+Common pests and diseases of the Philodendron Pink Princess

-Philodendron are not prone to insects, but you may encounter aphids and mealybugs.
+Philodendrons are not prone to insects, but you may encounter aphids and mealybugs.